 Dalriada has deviated from the approach set out in the statutory guidance for the reasons set out below.

-Since its appointment, there have been no transactions as Dalriada has not accepted any payments into the Scheme, either by way of contribution or transfers in so there have been no transaction costs
+Since Dalriada's appointment, there have been no transactions as no payments into the Scheme have been accepted, either by way of contribution or transfers-in.
+As a result, there have been no transaction costs.